askap-vast/vast-tools/docs/components/mocs.md

 :fontawesome-regular-file-alt: [Code reference](../../reference/moc/#vasttools.moc.VASTMOCS.query_vizier_vast_pilot).

-This searches the provided Vizier table for sources that are in the VAST pilot survey epoch 1 footprint, returning a `astropy.table.Table` object.
+This searches the provided Vizier table for sources that are in the VAST pilot survey epoch 1 footprint, returning a `astropy.table.Table` instance.

 !!!example
     To search for matches in the SUMSS catalogue (Vizier id: `VIII/81B`) the command would be: